happyyi008/ssync/README.md

 # ssync

-a bash script that runs in the background to scp the tracked folder to one or more remote hosts when modified.
+a bash script that can be set to run in the background to scp the tracked folder to one or more remote hosts when modified.

 Usage:

-ssync localfolder/ remotefolder/ user@remote user@remote2
+`ssync localfolder remotefolder user@remote0 user@remote1`